orlax/Easy-Parallax/README.md

 This is something i made for fun after watching something similar on twitter, i am thinking about keep to work on this Easy_parallax script to make it really straight forward to use and create more illustrations like this on the web.

 things that i am thinking on doing:
+- Improve device rotation information handeling, it is very limited right now.

-- Making a UI tool for positioning images/layers that doesnt require writing code (will probably be a paid thing)
+- Making a UI tool for positioning images/layers that doesnt require writing code and is more frienlier to illustrators. (will probably be a paid thing)
 - makin tests to be sure you can put many parallax illustrations on the same page.
 - adding animation capabilities
 - supporting "scrolling" inside the illustration.